 Mortgage interest rates have remained near all-time low levels and have continued to make home-buying more affordable.
 More Florida first time buyers are seeing the advantages of buying a home and building equity versus renting.

 Buying a home and getting a mortgage is a huge financial commitment for anyone.
-Furthermore, there are many people involved when buying a home, many whom you’ll never deal with again.
+Furthermore, there are many people involved when buying a home, many of whom you’ll never deal with again.
 The buyers work with a real estate agent to help search for houses, the mortgage company, inspector, appraiser, etc.

 Yet none of this occurs until after a buyer is pre-approved for financing.
 The first time homeowners complete an application and provide paperwork documenting their income, savings in the bank and a credit report and other important financial aspects.
 All of this takes place in a relatively short period of time, too.
 First time home buyers need also to be aware there are actually two approvals going on at the same time once a sales contract is signed.